 Belize is an English-speaking country.
 Housing in Belize is in the volunteer houses in Punta Gorda.
 We will be serving in the parish community run by the Jesuits.
 The guest house has bunk beds and air conditioning, a rare treat for mission trips in Belize.
 Guys and ladies will have separate sleeping areas.
 There will also be an opportunity to meet the Pallottine sisters.
-Housing is along the Gulf of Mexico, a perfect view for a morning sunrise & swim on the local dock.
+Housing is along the Caribbean Sea, a perfect view for a morning sunrise & swim on the local dock.

 Meals will be provided starting Monday evening when you arrive until you depart the following Saturday.
 The only meals that are not included are your free day meals.
 Breakfasts are generally hot, lunches are at the school, and dinners are always hot.
 If you have allergies, we can accommodate for that.
 Please indicate on the signup form.
 You will also get to experience meals with host families of the parish St. Peter Claver.